-Originally from West Point, Georgia, Michael Stiggers (Dancing Designers, Co-Teacher) is a triple threat performer and teaching artist now living in New York City.
+Michael Stiggers (Dancing Designers Co-Teacher), originally from West Point Georgia, is a triple threat performer and teaching artist now living in New York City.
 Most recently, he has performed in the world premiere of Born For This, having the opportunity to work with Grammy award winning artist, Bebe Winans and Broadway director, Charles Randolph-Wright.
 Michael's impressive performing credits range from leading roles in Broadway classics such as Pippin at the Legacy Theater, and The Wizard of Oz at the Springer Opera House, to innovative contemporary works such as iLLA: A Hip Hop Musical with Sundance Productions.

 Although the stage work has kept him busy, Michael’s passion for working and sharing his talents with young artists is undeniable.
 He holds a Bachelors Degree in Theatre Education from Columbus State University and has worked as an instructor with The Springer Theatre Academy, one of the southeast’s largest summer training program for Young Artists.
 Visit his website here.

-Clare Wasserman (Co-creater of the Dancing Designers Curriculum, and Lead Teacher) and has had a rich career as a costume designer with projects ranging from Quentin Tarentino films to Broadway shows.
+Clare Wasserman (Co-creater and Lead Teacher of Dancing Designers) and has had a rich career as a costume designer with projects ranging from Quentin Tarentino films to Broadway shows.
 Career highlights include exciting projects such as; Heidi Klum's Halloween costumes, the Victoria's Secret Fashion Show, the Marc Jacobs costume ball, the Macy's Thanksgiving Day Parade Santa costume, and the creation of a Zac Posen dress for the HBO series, Sex in the City.
 Clare has also collaborated with award winning designers for the Little Mermaid, Aladdin, Side Show and Tuck Everlasting on Broadway, as well as working with the prestigious Spoleto Opera Festival in South Carolina.

 As an arts educator, Clare has held positions such as lead teacher at the Inner-city Arts Camp in Houston, TX, teaching artist at The New Works Festival at the University of Texas in Austin, and the Children Arts Program Coordinator, at Emmanuel Presbyterian Church.

-(Musical Theater Builders Co-Teacher) A native of Hong Kong, Regina Yung has performed as a soloist, collaborative pianist, and chamber musician in numerous venues throughout Hong Kong, the United Kingdom, and the United States.
+Regina Yung (Musical Theater Builders Co-Teacher) a Hong Kong native, has performed as a soloist, collaborative pianist, and chamber musician in numerous venues throughout Hong Kong, the United Kingdom, and the United States.
 She obtained her Bachelor of Music degree from Oberlin College Conservatory, and her Master of Music and Doctor of Musical Arts degrees from Manhattan School of Music.
 Regina is currently a member of piano faculty at the St. Thomas Choir School and South Shore Conservatory.
 She is also a chamber music coach at Duxbury Music Festival Preparatory Summer program as well as a collaborative piano faculty at Duxbury Music Festival.